 Currently that is the meat of the legislation.
 The responsibility is on the researcher to ensure they have a licence.
-Future review of this legislation would provide ample opportunity to explore enforcement and other such matters.
-Thank you, Mr. Chairman.
+Future review of this legislation would provide ample opportunity to explore

 Ms. Brewster: Thank you, Mr. Chairman.
 I note in the priorities for 2022-23 that there is a plan to "Initiate a review of the Nunavut Scientists Act."
 I would like you to tell us about what that review will entail, how much of the Act requires amendment, and who will participate in that review.
 Thank you, Mr. Chairman